arekpaterak/pint/README.md

 # Pint 🍺
-A programming language brewed 🍺 with love ❤ and best emojis 😀.
+A programming language brewed 🍺 with love ❤ and the best emojis 😀